Red Sox vs. Twins Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 24 doubles, three triples, five home runs, 28 walks and 31 RBI (83 total hits).
-He has swiped three bases.
+- Verdugo has collected 84 hits with 24 doubles, three triples, five home runs and 28 walks.
+He has driven in 31 runs with three stolen bases.

-- Verdugo has hit safely in 10 games in a row.
-In his last 10 games he is batting .395 with five doubles, a triple, three walks and seven RBI.
+- Verdugo will look for his 12th straight game with a hit in this contest.
+In his last 10 games he is batting .372 with five doubles, a triple, three walks and seven RBI.

 Verdugo Recent Games